Marsfield

 How does the suburb of Marsfield's median age compare to broader areas?

-At 38 years, Marsfield is comparable to the Greater Sydney average (37 years) and similarly aligned with equal to the national average.
+At 39 years, Marsfield is 2 years older than the Greater Sydney average (37 years) and comparable to the national average (38 years).

 What age groups are over-represented in the suburb of Marsfield?